 How In-Sight 2800 Makes Vision Automation Simple

-The system is intended for use by line and automation engineers to solve challenging factory automation problems, without requiring knowledge of deep learning or machine vision.
+The system is intended for use by line and automation engineers to solve challenging factory automation problems, without requiring knowledge of AI or machine vision.
 An engineer can turn on the In-Sight 2800 and have it recognize and classify defects within minutes.
 And, unlike some other vision systems, it can do so with an unlimited number of classes, thus solving even more advanced categorization and sorting tasks.

 In-Sight 2800 allows manufacturers of any size to streamline integration, meet exact application requirements, and achieve higher product quality by offering:

 - High ease of use

 1. High ease of use accommodates all skill levels and expedites deployment

 Machine vision and AI have the reputation of being both extremely capable and correspondingly difficult to deploy effectively.
 However, recent advancements in factory automation technology, like the In-Sight 2800, have led to the creation of a set of tools that are now easier to use than ever.

 In-Sight 2800 is designed to be straightforward to set up, with no advanced programming needed.
 Training the system to solve a problem is very much like training an attentive new employee on the line.
 The engineer shows examples with distinctions that need to be made, and embedded edge learning is able to quickly make the same distinctions.